majway27/aboutme/_posts/2018-11-15-runlevels.md

 author: rob
 ---

-# Topics - NIX Kernel
+# Topics - NIX Startup

-> Linux: the choice of a GNU generation -ksh@cis.ufl.edu
-> (more like) "Compiling the colonel sanders" - my SO, wisdom
+> “The secret of getting ahead is getting started.
+The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and starting on the first one.” ― Mark Twain

 Editor Note:
 - The material below was cobbled together for personal use, from attributed sources, and endured some mild look/feel massage.